 The antenna position should be discussed with the vehicle's owner prior to installation, since the antenna may be visible to the vehicle's operator.
 The best location for the antenna is centered high on either the front or rear windshield.
-For optimal range, the antenna should be mounted vertically.
-It can be mounted horizontally in relation to the windshield or under the dashboard away from metal, but range will be diminished.
+For optimal range, the antenna should be mounted horizontally.
+It can be mounted 8 vertically but range will be diminished.
 Metallic window tint can also affect range, so this should be a consideration when determining the mounting location.